Economics Terms A-Z - The most important terms in economics.

 An asset is ANY resource that produces positive economic value for its owner - its owner being its owner as a result of a past event, most likely a transaction.

-There are two classes of assets, tangible and intangible, which are themselves made up of subclasses.
+There are two types of assets, tangible and intangible, which are themselves made up of subclasses.
 Of the tangible variety, most commonly you’ll hear about current and fixed assets.
-Current assets refer to things that can be consumed, exhausted or sold, such as cash, stock, and marketable securities.
-Whereas fixed assets are assets that are trickier to convert into cash, like land, buildings, equipment and machinery.

 You need to login to comment